EPFL-CePro/eXamc/examc_app/static/docs/html/_sources/index.rst.txt

         **Procedure for teacher**

       - Connect to your Tequila account
+      - Open a exam
+      - Upload your AMC project
-      - Upload your scans
+      - Upload your scans in Review
-      - Create a question bank
-      - Assign new reviewer to question bank
+      - Assign new reviewer in Exam Infos
+      - In review settings, create your questions
       - Correct open questions
-      - Upload your project to AMC
       - Correct the MCQ using AMC
+      - Generate your results
+      - Export your data

     .. container:: rightside